 Ga-Rei ZeroThis is tough to explain.
 It's kind of like a combination of Ghostbusters, feudal Japan in modern Japan, anime, and detailed set pieces.
 I like it.
 Also, I'm certain the first episode will go down in anime lore.

-Gunslinger GirlA "Social Welfare Agency" is created, but is actually secretly trains young girls to be assassins to take care of the government's dirty work.
+Gunslinger GirlA "Social Welfare Agency" is created, but it actually secretly trains young girls to be assassins to take care of the government's dirty work.
 It's a very artfully done series, definitely worth a watch.

 Gunslinger Girl: Il TeatrinoThis continues where the first Gunslinger Girl leaves off, but was done by a completely different studio, staff, and voice actors.
 There's a little more action this time around, and it's as artful as ever.